yahoo/python-screwdrivercd/docs/Validation_Helpers.md

 This example runs the dependency check

-!!! example "screwdriver.yaml - With dependency check
+!!! example "screwdriver.yaml - With dependency check"

     ```yaml
     version: 4